Unpacking Coaching Webinar

 November 7, 2018

 This webinar provides an overview of the Pyramid Model Equity Coaching Guide, and how it can be used as a coaching tool to support culturally responsive practice in the classroom and with families.
-Presenters will define culturally responsive practice, identify equity issues in the context of coaching, and share examples of opportunities of when and how to use the guide to support coaching work.
-This discussion will be followed up with a short Q&A among the presenters.
+Presenters define culturally responsive practice, identify equity issues in the context of coaching, and share examples of opportunities of when and how to use the guide to support coaching work.
+This discussion is followed up with a short Q&A session.

 About the Presenters

 Jolenea Ferro is an Associate Professor in the Department of Child and Family Studies and the Training Director for the Florida Center for Inclusive Communities at the University of South Florida.
 She has a PhD, in special education from the University of Florida and is a Board Certified Behavior Analyst – Doctoral.
 Her research and practice are focused on developing interventions and supports for learners with severe behavior problems and applications of both targeted and individualized behavioral support for young children.
 She has trained and coached early childhood professionals in community settings, Head Start, and school-based programs.
 In addition, she guides and coaches preservice teachers in the implementation of evidence-based practices and individualized interventions.